Plastic Free

 Unit 4- Models of Communication

-· Analyse the scope/dimensions in Journalism
+· To analyse the scope/dimensions in Journalism

-· Analyse and review different newspaper
+· To analyse and review different newspaper

 MINOR MA2/MB2: